telerik/winforms-docs/image-editor/features/effects.md

 ![](images/image-editor-effects002.png)

 This can be performed programmatically as well.
-The following snippet shows how you can apply the Blur effect.
+The following snippet shows how you can apply the Sharpen effect.

 {{source=..\SamplesCS\ImageEditor\ImageEditorFeatures.cs region=Sharp}}
 {{source=..\SamplesVB\ImageEditor\ImageEditorFeatures.vb region=Sharp}}